 Existing assets are usually financial assets or loans, often marked to market.
 Earnings do not provide much information on underlying risk.

-Defining capital expenditures and working capital is a challenge.
-Growth can be strongly influenced by regulatory limits and constraints.
-Both the amount of new investments and the returns on these investments can change with regulatory changes.
+Defining capital expenditures and working challenge.Growth can be strongly influence regulatory limits and constraints.
+Both the a new investments and the returns on these can change with regulatory changes.
+What is the value added by growth assets? ed by amount of What are the cashflows from existing assets?
 Preferred stock is a significant source of capital.
 What is the value of equity in the firm?
 How risky are the cash flows from both existing assets and growth assets?
 For financial service firms, debt is raw material rather than a source of capital.
 It is not only tough to define but if defined broadly can result in high financial leverage, magnifying the impact of small operating risk changes on equity risk.
 When will the firm become a mature fiirm, and what are the potential roadblocks?

-In addition to all the normal constraints, financial service firms also have to worry about maintaining capital ratios that are acceptable of regulators.
+In addition to all the normal constraints, financial service firms also have to worry about maintaining capital ratios that are acceptable ot regulators.
 If they do not, they can be taken over and shut down.

-CIB Egypt in December 2015 Valuation in Egyptian Pounds

-Lesson 1: Financial service companies are opaque...
+Lesson 1: Financial service companies are

+opaque...